xyfir/annotate/DOCS.md

 > auto-annotator ignore show

 Outputs all IDs in the ignore list.
 The `--multiline` option puts each ID on its own line.
+The `--sort` option sorts all of the ids in ascending order.

 # Config Keys